pysat/pysat/docs/new_instrument.rst

 here points to a list of the possible tags that can be associated with that particular :py:attr:`inst_id`.
 Note that not all satellites in the example support every level of processing.
-In this case the 'fancy' processing is available for satellites 'a' and 'b', but not 'c'.
+In this case the 'fancy' processing is available for satellites 'sat-a' and 'sat-b', but not 'sat-c'.

-For a dataset that does not need multiple levels of tags and inst_ids, an empty string can be used.
+For a data set that does not need multiple levels of :py:attr:`tag` and :py:attr:`inst_id` attributes, an empty string can be used.
 The code below only supports loading a single data set.
+However, using an empty string for the :py:attr:`tag` is discouraged if it is possible for the same platform to have another distinct version of this data set in the future.
+This is unlikely to be an issue for satellite data sets, but should be taken into account for ground-based platforms.

 .. code:: python